NET WORTH: $6.4 billion

 FUNDING AREAS: Cancer Research, Arts & Culture

-OVERVIEW: Leon Black takes much the same approach with his philanthropy as he does with his career.
-He tries to direct the money to where it will do the most good when he funds medical research, especially when it comes to cancer.
-He also tends to think big when it comes to funding arts projects.
+OVERVIEW: Leon Black takes much the same approach with his philanthropy that he does with his career.
+He tries to direct the money where it will do the most good when he funds medical research, especially when it comes to cancer.
+He also tends to think big when funding arts projects.

 BACKGROUND: Leon Black is the son of Eli Black, a prominent Jewish businessman who owned United Brands Company.
-He attended Dartmouth as an undergrad, and did his MBA at Harvard before going to work on Wall St. at Drexel Burnham Lambert in mergers and acquisitions.
-After Drexel collapsed in the late 80's, he formed Apollo Global Management.
-Interestingly, while his Family Foundation gave out more than $4 million in grants in 2004 and nearly $6 million in 2005, it shut down that funding in 2006, has since been drained of its assets, and now only makes one or two grants a year to pre-selected organizations, with Black using the foundation as an intermediary.
+He attended Dartmouth as an undergrad and did his MBA at Harvard, before going to work on Wall St. at Drexel Burnham Lambert in mergers and acquisitions.
+After Drexel collapsed in the late 80s, he formed Apollo Global Management.
+Interestingly, while the Leon Black Family Foundation gave out more than $4 million in grants in 2004 and nearly $6 million in 2005, it shut down that funding in 2006, has since been drained of its assets, and now only makes one or two grants a year to pre-selected organizations.

-HEALTH: When Debra, a Broadway producer, contracted melanoma, the couple was motivated to give $40 million to the Melanoma Research Alliance (MRA) over a four year period, and prompting Debra to become an active member of their board.
-Their Foundation has also funded stem cell research at Mt.
-Sinai, and Black is on the Board of FasterCures, an organization started by Michael Milken that seeks to facilitate research on cures by pooling the resources of academic, business, and governmental entities.
-Some of the melanoma research at the MRA has proved relevant to studying other forms of cancer, which seems to be the Blacks' rather singular focus when it comes to health issues.
+HEALTH: When Debra, a Broadway producer, contracted melanoma, the couple was motivated to give $40 million to the Melanoma Research Alliance (MRA) over a four year period, and Debra became an active member of its board.
+Their family foundation has also funded stem cell research at Mt.
+Sinai, and Black is on the Board of FasterCures, an organization started by Michael Milken that seeks to facilitate research by pooling the resources of academic, business, and governmental entities.
+Some of the melanoma research at the MRA has proved relevant to other forms of cancer, which seems to be the Blacks' rather singular focus when it comes to health issues.

 Black, a major collector, was revealed in 2012 to be the “anonymous” purchaser who shelled out almost $120 million for one of Edvard Munch’s Scream paintings.
-He plans to make it available for public viewing at the MOMA, to which he gave $11.45 million; he is a trustee of the museum, as well as of the Asia Society and the Jewish Museum.
+He plans to make it available for public viewing at the Museum of Modern Art, to which he gave $11.45 million; he is a trustee of the museum, as well as of the Asia Society and the Jewish Museum.
 Black has bold plans for “geographic expansion” at Phaidon Press, an art publishing house he bought in 2012.
-So art, for Black, isn’t merely a charity case—it can have serious business potential.
+So art, for Black, is not merely a charity case—it can have serious business potential.